 "Sternberg wants no pity, but when pressed, he admits that his convalescence, which has spanned eight presidential administrations, has often been excruciating.
 Tethered to a high-tech wheelchair, he requires upward of two hours to get showered and dressed in the morning.
 He suffers from short-term memory loss as a result of a near deadly allergic reaction to medication back in 1976.
 Though he is a quadriplegic, he can move his shoulders, but his limbs ache.
 Until recently his blood and oxygen circulation were so poor that he would pass out from the slightest exertion.
 'It hasn't been easy,' he says.
 'Just as with pole vaulting, I still set goals.
 When something like this happens, you just have to cope as best you can'" ("One Brief Shining Moment ...").

-Sternberg solved challenges with the same kind of analytical thinking that allowed him to excel in math and physics.
+Sternberg solved challenges with the same kind of analytical thinking that let him excel in math and physics.
 Using a chopstick, he fashioned a device that let him depress a computer mouse with his mouth and enabled him to draw and write, however slowly.
 He kept the remote control to his television and VCR close at hand and spent hours "trolling the airways as an amateur ham radio operator.
 Beyond the gadgets and electronic amenities, Sternberg's room is a shrine to flight.
 Posters of jets, fighter planes and eagles adorn the wall and ceiling" ("One Brief Shining Moment ...").

 In 1992 Sternberg found love again, smitten by his new caretaker, Catherine Murray.
 She too had attended Shoreline High School, but didn't know Brian until she came to work for the Sternbergs.
 "We fell in love the day we met," Brian wrote in his own obituary ("Brian Sternberg, 1943-2013").
 He and Catherine married shortly before his death.

 Brian Sternberg died on May 23, 2013, a month short of his 70th birthday.
 That he lived that long was a surprise to many.
 He was hospitalized for the final 15 months of his life as his heart and lungs began to fail.
 "I thought he was going to go last year," said Bill Knudsen, his old friend from Shoreline.
 "We almost lost him then" ("Huskies Vault Legend ...").
-Helen Sternberg sadly said goodbye to her only son.
+Helen Sternberg said goodbye to her only son.
 "It was a long struggle, but he was in good spirits and always glad to see people," she said.
 "He had many, many visitors.
 Oh, he had so many friends.
 He was very fortunate that way.
 He was a wonderful person.
 I was very proud of him" ("Former Huskies Record Holder ...").